GERMANY SOLO TRAVEL GUIDE

 GERMANY BUDGET TRAVEL TIPS

 Like other countries in Europe, Germany’s high, tourist season, and most expensive time, is the summer (late June to August).
 Crowds are not as heavy in the late Spring (April to early June) and Fall (September and October), the weather is still nice and prices in these months are lower.
-Plus, the spring and autumn times may offer great festivals like the Carnival of Cultures, Berlin Festival of Lights or Octoberfest!
+Plus, the spring and autumn times may offer great festivals like the Carnival of Cultures, Berlin Festival of Lights or Octoberfest.

 The least expensive time to go to Germany would be November to March.
 Keep in mind, however, if you are going to a ski or winter sport area – prices could be high and you may want to book in advance.
 For overall best weather and prices, try booking well in advance for Spring or Autumn.

-Rothenburg ob der Tauber, and Hohenschwangau where the Neuschwanstein and Hohenschwangau Castles are located.
 Rothenburg ob der Tauber and the Neuschwanstein Castle may look familiar to you from the film, Chitty Chitty Bang Bang, but that would not be the reason to visit them.
 Both Neuschwanstein and Hohenschwangau Castles were home to the Mad King Ludwig of Bavaria and are fascinating to visit – a definite must if you are on the southern Romantic Road, which resides in the Bavarian area and is just hands-down gorgeous.
-“Picturesque” would be the appropriate word!
+“Picturesque” would be the appropriate word.
 The towns are quaint, the countryside is epic, and there is much history in the area.

 I thought Munich’s city center and Marienplatz were beautiful.
 There seemed to be musicians playing on many of the streets which added to its ambience.
 While there I toured the Dachau Concentration Camp just north of Munich, which was very interesting.
 If you go, I recommend going to the Nazi Museum in Munich first if you are into learning from some of Germany’s tumultuous past of what not to repeat.

-I do look forward to going back to Germany to revisit Munich (must try that Octkoberfest!) and Berlin, but also visit Cologne and Frankfurt.
+I do look forward to going back to Germany to revisit Munich (must try that Octkoberfest) and Berlin, but also visit Cologne and Frankfurt.
 Also on the bucket list is finishing the Romantic Road, 28 stops along 220 miles between Füssen and Wurzburg, not to mention try some lovely German wines in the Franconian, Mosel, and Württemberg wine regions, just to name a few.